-- Continuous recruitment (CR).
+- Continuous recruitment (CR)

-- Partially structured recruitment (PSR).
+- Partially structured recruitment (PSR)

-- Fully structured recruitment (FSR).
+- Fully structured recruitment (FSR)

-The Panhellenic Council, in consultation with the fraternity/sorority advisor and NPC area advisor, should review the Recruitment Style Assessment for College Panhellenics to determine the style that is best suited for the campus.
-The Panhellenic Council completes the assessment following the evaluation of the previous membership recruitment process and may wish to seek input from the NPC RFM specialist.
+The College Panhellenic, in consultation with the fraternity/sorority advisor and NPC area advisor, should complete the Recruitment Style Assessment to determine the style that is best suited for the campus.
+The College Panhellenic should complete the assessment after evaluating the previous membership recruitment process and may wish to seek input from the NPC Release Figure Methodology (RFM) specialist.
 (See Membership Recruitment Evaluation and Assessment.)
-The remainder of this section describes the Panhellenic community characteristics to consider in determining the style most appropriate for primary recruitment.